The Knox event taxonomy.

 AAM · Memory lane

 6 eventsAudit-permanence over agent persistent memory — write, read, edit, redact, export, policy change.
-Pairs with the Anthropic memory beta surface and any agent-memory backend.
+Pairs with any agent-memory backend that emits structured memory-event records.

 - agent_memory_write